Rosemarie Bowe

 Rosemarie Bowe Stack (born Rose Marie Bowe; September 17, 1932 – January 20, 2019) was an American model, best known for her appearances in several films in the 1950s.

 Born in Butte, Montana, Bowe was primarily raised in Tacoma, Washington.
 She began her career modeling in Los Angeles, California, before being cast in uncredited bit parts.
 Her first major role was a supporting part in the 1954 adventure film The Adventures of Hajji Baba.
 She would have several lead roles before officially retiring from acting following her appearance in John Cassavetes' Big Trouble (1986).

 She was married to actor Robert Stack from 1956 until his death in 2003.

 Early life

 Bowe was born Rose Marie Bowe on September 17, 1932, in Butte, Montana, the youngest child of Dennis and Ruby Bowe.
 Bowe's father was a building contractor and her mother was a dress designer.
 She had an older sister, Claire (maternal grandmother of actor Taran Killam), and a brother, Sidney.
 The family moved to Tacoma, Washington, when Bowe was a child.
 She was raised Lutheran.

 As a teenager, she worked as a model in Seattle.
-She attended Stadium High School in Tacoma, Washington, where she was active in theater and dance, and graduated in 1950.
+She attended Stadium High School in Tacoma, where she was active in theater and dance, and graduated in 1950.
 The same year, Bowe won the "Miss Tacoma" beauty contest.
 In 1951, she was one of six finalists in competition for queen of the Home Show and Building Exposition in Los Angeles, California.

 Bowe briefly attended Tacoma Community College before moving to Los Angeles.